django-json-api/django-rest-framework-json-api/docs/usage.md

         model = models.Company
 ```

-They must be explicitely declared with the `polymorphic_serializer` (first positional argument) correctly defined.
+They must be explicitly declared with the `polymorphic_serializer` (first positional argument) correctly defined.
 It must be a subclass of `serializers.PolymorphicModelSerializer`.

 <div class="warning">